 Use the subtitle field as an opportunity to include a tagline, unless that tagline explicitly spells out “what the product is.” (e.g. “Rethink corporate real estate management”) A good test is to view the subtitle in isolation.
 Based on the subtitle alone, can you answer the question, “What is this solution?”

 Restate the name of the product in your subtitle.
 Given that the subtitle always follows the product name, including it in the subtitle is repetitive and wastes precious characters.

 SEO Description / SAP.com Description

 The SEO description is what will appear in search results and on SAP.com.
-The maximum character limit is 130 characters.
 It should help to differentiate your product and use easily understandable and common terminology for your audience.

 The App logo should provide a unique visual identity for your product.
 It appears not only on the overview product page, but also when your product appears on our homepage or in a product search.